lukas-luekte-ds/thesis_lf_cnn/README.md

 # Load forecasting with neural networks with complex valued weights
-(I forgot that cnn also means convolutional neural network and should rename the repo :D)
+(I forgot that cnn also means convolutional neural network and should rename the repo :D) Write something about the PSML dataset and the benchmark...